rohitshukla01/vera4cast-TRIAL/README.md

-# Example code repository and tutorial for the VERA Forecasting Challenge
+iiii# Example code repository and tutorial for the VERA Forecasting Challenge

 This repository can be used as a template to develop automated workflows to submit forecasts to the [VERA (Virginia Ecoforecast Reservoir Analysis) Forecasting Challenge](https://www.ltreb-reservoirs.org/vera4cast/).